 - no lock-in contract; and

 - no broadband setup fee

 Better yet, Spintel does not force you to buy a modem from them!

 You are more than welcome to use any existing one you already have and they even provide setup instructions for many of them.

-If you think you don’t need unlimited data and can manage with a 500GB allowance instead, you can save a further $5 p/m.
+If you think you don’t need unlimited data and can manage with just 200GB of data per month instead, you can save a further $10 p/m.

 Finally, Spintel have also won many awards from consumer magazines like Money Magazine, BRW and PC User.

 The National Broadband Network (NBN) is using technologies such as fibre optic and